Key Takeaways

 During a recent trip to China, I had the chance to visit a mulberry plantation and a magnanerie.
 I was fascinated to discover the complex process of rearing of silkworms and harvesting their precious cocoons.

-By talking with the owner, Mr. Wu, I understood to what extent perpetuating this ancestral know-how was vital for him.
+In talking with the owner, Mr. Wu, I understood to what extent perpetuating this ancestral know-how was vital to him.
 “My family has been raising silkworms for 7 generations.
 I want to pass this tradition on to my children,” he told me.

-This passion for the profession and this attention to detail shines through in the high quality silk that he produces.
+This passion for the craft and attention to detail shines through in the high-quality silk that he produces.
 After this enriching visit, I will never see a silk garment in the same way again!

 Silk in Europe: Greece and Austria-Hungary